GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 == Changelog ==

-= 0.2 (xx-0x-10) =
+= 0.2 (09-02-10) =
+* Now the plugin can also link tags (use `#tag`)
+* Added option to let the user to choose whether to link tags/users or not
 * Added option to choose reply format
-* Removed Javascript, hard-coded the reply values
+* Removed the Javascript file for public section, hard-coded the reply values
-* Removed the use of jQuery
+* Removed the use of jQuery from public section
 * Updated Hindi Translation
-* Updated screenshot of settings page
+* Updated Screenshots

 = 0.1.1 (28-01-10) =
 * Important bug fix for Reply feature